-Hyperextension of the neck causes injury in the soft tissues and joints of the neck, which are known as cervical facets and are found in the cervical region of the spine.
+Hyperextension of the neck injures the soft tissues and joints of the neck, which are known as cervical facets and are found in the cervical region of the spine.

 Causes of Whiplash